-After 30 plus years I though euphoria would hit me instantly the day I walked out of a company that had employed me for all this time.
+After 30 plus years I thought euphoria would hit me instantly the day I walked out of a company that had employed me for all this time.
 Euphoria did hit me and it lasted one day.
 “A plan” they asked, “do you have a plan for when you are retired?”
 “No, of course not, I will wing it and see what will come my way”, I said.
 Two days in and panic struck me.
 When you are in denial about your own personality, such as being a busy body for one, having directed my energy into the “mothership” for all these years I was somehow at a loss within 24 hours of “retiring”.
 Now what?
 I don’t know how not to be busy.
 I was important, I contributed, I made a difference, I earned an income!
-However the minute I walked out that door after handing in my fob, my ID card, that’s it for you.
-Sure I made a difference, but now I am a memory for those who stayed behind.
+However, the minute I walked out that door after handing in my fob, my ID card, that was it for me.
+Sure, I made a difference, but now I am a memory for those who stayed behind.